-Do you plan on travelling solo for the first time?
+Do you plan on solo travelling for the first time?
 Then I guess there are a lot of question marks appearing in your mind right now.
 To help you answer some of these questions I wrote down a list for you with 20 Tips that have been helpful to me during my world trip as a solo traveller.

 Choosing a destination